veethree/smoof/README.md

 ### So what is this useful for?
 Anything where you want a smooth animation.
 Perhaps GUI elements sliding in and out of frame to make your game more juicy.

-Here's a not so smooth gif of it in action:
+Here's a gif of it in action.

 ![image](https://github.com/veethree/smoof/blob/main/Demo/smoof_demo.gif)

+The demo is made in [löve](https://love2d.org/).